 SugarCRM developed the first-ever open-source CRM system in 2004.
 It was then accessible to entrepreneurs and as well as small teams due to its rapid migration into the cloud.
 There were a lot of changes in it in the last half-decade and until present-day CRM solutions continue to adapt new features.

-Why businesses choose a CRM system?
+Why do businesses choose a CRM system?

 Business automation has increased drastically over the past few years.
 CRM can be very useful to cope with this increase in business automation as the best technological asset that a company can invest in is these platforms.
 It easily integrates with all the other software that your company uses and provides better visualization of your company.

 The software can collaborate all your data streams into one whether it may be customer information or sales data and generate useful business information from it.
 This business information gained from the raw data would help you in identifying business areas that need improvement in work.
-Moreover, it represents this information in a visual format which is easy for you and your business to understand better.
+Moreover, it represents this information in a visual format that is easy for you and your business to understand better.